thehottgame/theHoTTGameGuide/docs/source/getting-started/installation.rst

 3. support for ``agda2-mode`` or ``agda-mode`` in your text editor.
    This should do syntax highlighting for your code (pretty colours) and make sure the text editor has the right shortcuts.
-4. A clone of the cubical library, where all the existing ``agda`` code is.
+4. A clone of the cubical library.
 5. A clone of the HoTT Game, which is our code.

 There are many ways to install agda and a couple of text editors in which it could be made working.
 Here we will try to describe some ways to install it.
+If you use ``MacOS`` you can also try :ref:`installingOnMacOSWithNix`.

 .. admonition:: Important